segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 _**NOTE:** There are currently two major versions of the Braze SDK.
 Make sure you read [important notes](https://segment.com/docs/connections/destinations/catalog/braze/#migrating-to-v2-of-the-braze-web-sdk) regarding migration from Version 1 to Version 2._

-This document was last updated on June 13, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!
+If you notice any gaps or outdated information in this document, or simply want to leave some feedback to help us improve, please [let us know](https://segment.com/help/contact)!

 **Use Cases**